sloprinzi/KnitrTables_For_Research/README.md

 ## In Conclusion

-As a student that is looking to go on to get a PhD, this code chunk is a good example that I can take and use for other projects.
-Since it has a clear style with the `kable_classic` line of code, it can easily be used for research papers.
+Created in my data analysis courses, this code chunk is a good example that can be used for many projects.
+Since it has a clear style with the `kable_classic` line of code, it can also easily be used for research papers.

 [^1]: Pickering, A. J., & Davis, J. (2012).
 Freshwater availability and